pmcollins/gumdrop/gumdrop.common/README.md

 ```

-The functionality above should illustrate how Gumdrop handles a `[` reached during JSON deserialization, or when an
+The functionality above should illustrate how Gumdrop handles an open square bracket (`[`) reached during JSON
-array argument is posted in a web form.
+deserialization, or when an array argument is parsed from a web form submission.

 For more examples, see [BuilderTests](../gumdrop.test/gumdrop/test/common/BuilderTests.java) and others.